Ten simple energy saving tips for your business

 5. Switch off office equipment

 A single computer and monitor left on 24 hours a day can cost over £50 a year.
 Switching it off out of hours and enabling standby features can reduce this to £15 a year.
-You could also fit seven-day timers to ensure equipment like printers, copiers and water chillers are turned off overnight and at weekends.
+You could also fit seven-day timers to ensure equipment like printers, copiers and water chillers are turned off overnight and at weekends - find out more about office efficiency.

 6. Compress your air costs